bereoff/cache-api-application/readme.md

 After the previous steps concluded, is time to run the uvicorn server (all this flow is based on a development environment approach).
 For a production environment, others steps are necessary to give a more robustness and security when you will deploy the project in a cloud/on-premise server.

-After this consideration, to start the server properly is necessary to run this command:
+After this consideration, to start the server properly is necessary to run this command inside ./cache-app:
 - uvicorn app:app --host=localhost --port=8000 --reload

 Now, and if the previous steps were concluded without errors, if you access the follow urls, you will get the service UIs: